Understanding CARF and MiCA’s Impact on the Digital Asset Market

 The Crypto-Asset Reporting Framework (CARF) requires Crypto-Asset Service Providers (CASPs), such as exchanges, brokers, and wallet providers, to report notable transactions.
 These include:

 The Purpose of CARF is to ensure transparency and reduce risks of tax evasion, fraud, and other financial crimes associated with crypto-assets.
 Its enforcement will rely heavily on global cooperation, with countries expected to implement CARF into domestic law by 2027.
-The framework is seen as a complement to MiCA, helping to create a safer and more standardised global market for digital assets.
+The framework is seen as a complement to MiCA.
+It has the potential to create a safer and more standardised global market for digital assets.

 Challenges and Enforcement